Yonny04/Vault_Escape/README.md

 ## CMPT276 Project Group 12
 # Vault Escape

+## Instructions
+- Prerequisites: Ensure you have Maven `3.9.9` and JDK `17` installed and properly configured.
+- Build: Clone the repository.
+Then, open the repo folder in a terminal and run `mvn clean install`.
+- Test: Test the project by running `mvn test`.
+- Run: Open the .jar executable found at `{repository-folder}/target/vault-escape-0.6.jar`.

 ## Controls
 - **WASD** or **Arrow Keys** to Move.
 - **Left Click** to Interact with Buttons.